-These trousers are not insulated, but they do repel non-extreme weather and they’re just roomy enough to be worn with long underwear underneath on colder days.
+These pants are not insulated, but they do repel non-extreme weather and they’re just roomy enough to be worn with long underwear underneath on colder days.
 These are well-fitting and ultra durable trousers that run at the high end of the price range, but the good news is they should last you a lifetime.

 • RRP: $225 / £200

 • Sizes available: EU 32 - 46, UK 4 - 20, US 24" - 37"